mph-/lcapy/doc/schematics.rst

 Integrated circuits
 ===================

-Drawing of ICs is experimental at present and the syntax may change.
+ICs can be drawn but not simulated.
 Here's an example:

 .. literalinclude:: examples/schematics/ic1.sch